Feelpath Logo

 Validation

-Next is a more formal validation phase: testing the digital psychometric, the client tools, and how these fit into therapist workflow.
+Next is a more formal validation phase: testing the digital psychometrics, the client tools, and how these fit into therapist workflow.

 6